Skyezon/aprixia/readme.md

 1. setup the env.json ( you can use env.json.example and rename it to env.json)
     adjust the env to match your database settings
 2. make sure the postgres service is running
-3. there is `databaseinit.sql` run it in `psql` or any of your database platform (e.g. dbeaver,pgadmin4). this is to setup the database,table & index for the program
+3. there is `databaseinit.sql` run it in `psql` or any of your database platform (e.g. dbeaver,pgadmin4). <br>this is to setup the database,table & index for the program

 4. open terminal in root project run `go run main.go` if everything have been setup correctly there should be `Listening on port :8080` in the terminal
-5. you may test the application
+5. try hit some endpoints

 # Project Directory